jchar32/jchar32/README.md

 I primarily work with Python, MATLAB, Labview, and R Stats, while I dabble in HTML, CSS, and JavaScript.

-Feel free to reach out on twitter @JesseCharlton_

 If you like research, feel free to check out some of my work on google scholor: scholar.google.ca/citations?user=loW3DVcAAAAJ&hl=en